 - More info on Piacho Peak State Park

 Although it sees little visitation compared to the more popular hiking hotspots, Picacho Peak is one of Southern Arizona’s hiking treasures.
 This gorgeous state park is located halfway in between Phoenix and Tucson, seeming popping up spontaneously amidst the surrounding nothingness.
 You really cannot miss picacho due to the dramatic statement it makes in a sea of flat surroundings.
 It really is an oasis in the middle of nowhere.
 The scenery here is really fabulous and the isolated surroundings really add to the desert enchantment.

-Great place to enjoy thousands of cacti in an isolated setting!
+A great place to enjoy thousands of cacti in an isolated setting!

 Picacho offers a scenic picnicking area so bring with a lunch to enjoy post-hike!
-There really not a whole lot to do in the area (thus the basis of its’ appeal!), however, this is a great stop on the way to Phoenix/any other Southwestern destination.
+There really is not a whole lot to do in the area (thus the basis of its’ appeal!), however, this is a great stop on the way to Phoenix/any other Southwestern destination.